alonisser/cv/README.md

 Alonisser - my Online Cv
 ========================

-##Developer:
+##Full stack developer:
 ------------
 **Python**:

 * backend apis, scripting, automating, and web development. some pylon/turbogears, flask, bottle, ant LOTS of Django.
 * Knowledge and experience with python standard lib and other open source libraries, packaging and tooling.
-* Member and speaker in Israeli python group.
+* Member and regular speaker in the Israeli python group.

 **NodeJs**